 Fees and scholarships

-Domestic students (i.e. citizens of Australia and New Zealand and permanent residents of Australia) are eligible for an Australian Government Research Training Program (AGRTP) Fee Offset Scholarship.
+Domestic (i.e. citizens of Australia and New Zealand and permanent residents of Australia) and International students are eligible for an Australian Government Research Training Program (AGRTP) Fee Offset Scholarship.
 The AGRTP is funded by the Commonwealth government and provides support to students completing a research degree program.

 The AGRTP Fee Offset Scholarship provides support for a research program up to a maximum of two years (full-time) for a Masters program, and up to four years for a PhD program (or part-time equivalent).